vortisrd/trew_easydeliveries/README.md

  3. Input the product you want to be delivered
  4. Start the mission

-That being said, here's an example on how you could do that on the job you are creating/editing:
+That being said, here's an example on how you could do that.

 #### config.lua